relaycorp/awala-gateway-internet/docs/architecture.md

 ## Backing services

-The components provided by this public gateway employ the following third-party backing services:
+The components provided by this Internet gateway employ the following third-party backing services:

 ### S3-compatible, object store server